 Not all people with HPV develop genital warts, but many people with genital warts have HPV.

-People who develop warts or other sores on or around their genitals should see a doctor.
+People who develop warts or other sores on or around their genitals should speak with a doctor.
 Proper diagnosis can ensure appropriate treatment.
-It is possible that something that resembles genital warts is another condition, such as herpes or a bacterial infection.
+It is possible that something resembling genital warts is actually another condition, such as herpes or a bacterial infection.
 Only a doctor can tell for sure.

 People with HIV and other diseases that harm the immune system may have

 Medical remedies for genital warts are usually effective.
-They can reduce the appearance of the warts and the length of each outbreak.
+They can reduce both the appearance of warts and the length of each outbreak.

-Medication will not, however, kill the underlying virus.
-The virus continues living in the body so future outbreaks are possible.
+However, medication will not kill the underlying virus.
+The virus continues living in the body, so future outbreaks are possible.

 One of two creams — podofilox or imiquimod — applied directly to the warts can be effective.
-A person will need to get a prescription from a doctor before using these medications, and
+A person will need to get a prescription from a doctor before using these medications and should not use them

-A third cream, also available through a prescription, is sinecatechins.
+A third cream, also available with a prescription, is sinecatechins.
 This is a green tea extract cream that is FDA-approved for genital warts.
 Other green tea formulations may be available over the counter.

-A doctor may also be able to freeze off the warts through a process called cryotherapy.
-This permanently removes existing warts, though new ones may appear.
+A doctor may be able to freeze off the warts through a process called cryotherapy.
+Though this permanently removes existing warts, new ones may appear.
 Cryotherapy may require several treatments to work.

-Surgical removal is also possible and is usually done under local anesthesia.
+Surgical removal is also possible, and doctors usually perform it while a patient is under local anesthesia.
 Surgery removes warts in a single treatment session.